String of shootings in Augusta leaves 3 dead, 2 injured in 5 days

+AUGUSTA, Ga.
+(WJBF) – A string of violent crime in Augusta.
+Investigators looking into several shootings over the last 5 days.

-AUGUSTA, GA ( WJBF) — Deputies are still investigating after 58 -year-old Awanda Thomas was found dead in her home on the 2300 block of Martin Road.
+Deputies are still investigating after 58-year-old Awanda Thomas was found dead in her home on the 2300 block of Martin Road.

 The coroner said Thomas was assaulted and possibly shot at least one time inside her home.